fvukojevic/GisCloudAPI/README.md

 # Step 5:
 - Open http://backend/api/documentation where you can test api provided by swagger

+# Step 6:
+- If you want to rebuild db for whatever reason use the ```make migrations``` command.
+It will clean everything and run initial seeders

 # Useful Laravel commands (not necessary if everything above went well):
 ```